ue bot icon

 Daily Leadership Thought #193 – Emotional Control Is Not Optional

-There is nothing more distasteful to employees than a boss who has no control over his/her emotions.
-People look to their leader to lead with confidence and resoluteness not to “suffer the slings and arrows” of their emotional ups and downs.
-Of course there will be adversity and disappointment – that’s part of the job (and life in general).
-However, what separates great leaders from everyone else is that they actually get cooler under pressure and have an unflappable nature about them when things go wrong.
+Nothing is more distasteful to employees than a boss who has no emotional control over their own emotions.
+People look to their leader to lead with confidence and resoluteness, not to “suffer the slings and arrows” of their emotional ups and downs.
+Of course, there will be adversity and disappointment – that’s part of any job.
+However, what separates great leaders from everyone else is that they remain calm under pressure and possess an unflappable nature when things go wrong.

 Daily Leadership Thought #184 – Learn To Let Go